thi-ng/umbrella/packages/wasm-api/README.md

     // only happens at a later point via WasmBridge.instantiate() or
     // WasmBridge.init() and each module's own init() method...
     factory: () => new CustomAPI(),
+    opts: {
+        // List of exported symbols which should be auto-wrapped using
+        // `WebAssembly.promising`.
+The counterpart, async function WASM imports,
+        // are also auto-wrapped using `WebAssembly.Suspend`.
+        // Also see section "Async handling" in readme
+        asyncExports: [/* ... */]
+    }
 };

 // Optional declarations for JS-side functions which can be used from the WASM side.